Making the Shift to Home Working Effectively

 Images of the word clouds created can be found within the downloadable summary handout here.

 We then turned to the Advanced Workplace Institutes research on managing remote employees and agile workers.
-This research has repeatedly shown that there are five key components to nurture if wanting to successfully manage agile teams.
+This research has repeatedly shown that there are five key components to nurture if wanting to successfully manage agile virtual teams.
 These are trust, relationships, leadership and workership, communication richness and personality.
 A deep dive into each of these areas will be undertaken in Workshop 2, Managing the Home Based Community on April 2nd.
 Those who registered for Workshop 1 will be automatically invited.
 If you would like to register for this event, please click here for further information.

 The workshop identified a list of 10 things to do differently when working AWAy from the office.
 These ranged from making your work activities visible to your team to ensuring you socialise with your work colleagues, even though apart.
 The purpose of these 10 things to do differently are to help foster the five key components for successfully managing the home based workforce.
 The full list of these can be found in the downloadable summary.
 Also contained in this handout is a 12 point infrastructure checklist needed to help facilitate effective home working.